Ask a Prepper

 Among them is one of the most dangerous foodborne pathogens known to science: Clostridium botulinum, the bacteria responsible for botulism.

-Botulism is rare, but when it occurs it can be devastating The bacteria produce a toxin that attacks the nervous system, potentially causing paralysis and respiratory failure.
+Botulism is rare, but when it occurs it can be devastating.
+The bacteria produces a toxin that attacks the nervous system, potentially causing paralysis and respiratory failure.

 The key point here is that Clostridium botulinum grows best in exactly the kind of environment vacuum sealing creates: low oxygen, moisture, and protein-rich food such as meat.